CoronadoAlvaro/Orbit-Simulator/README.md

 # SimORB

-SimORB is a software for orbit visualization and simulation developed by [Your Name].
+SimORB is a software for orbit visualization and simulation developed by Alvaro Coronado and Nerea Galvez.

 ## Features